 To configure an eldoLED driver, download and install eldoLED FluxTool software for PC or Mac, and connect a TOOLbox pro to this PC or Mac and to the driver's LEDcode connectors.

-DALI can have one of two standardised ways to behave.
+DALI can have one of two standardized ways to behave.
 Typically, DALI controllers are linear.
 For these controllers, select a logarithmic dimming curve in the driver.
 In exceptional cases, DALI controllers are logarithmic and a linear dimming curve should be selected in the driver.

 For 0-10V, dimming curves are not standardised.
 Most 0-10V dimmers are linear and therefore, a logarithmic dimming curve should be used in the driver.
 A small part of the market uses logarithmic dimmers.
 In that case, use a linear or soft-linear dimming curve.
 Download the compatibility sheet for a list of dimmer and controller brands with recommended dimming curves.